You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 1. Inconsistent Access Control Enforcement

-When access policies are applied inconsistently across apps or departments, employees may end up with excessive privileges or access to sensitive data they don’t need.
-This raises risks like insider threats, unauthorized changes, and compliance issues.
+When access policies are applied inconsistently across apps or departments, employees may end up with excessive privileges or access to sensitive data they do not need.
 Without a unified access control system, IT teams find it hard to keep user permissions accurate.

 2. Manual Tracking of Changes and Approvals